Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 When are the deadlines for applying?

-The deadline for the online AMCAS application is October 15th.
+The deadline for the AMCAS application is October 16, 2017.

-The HMS deadline for the on-line supplemental application is October 22nd.
+The HMS deadline for our supplemental application is October 23, 2017.

 What is your policy on deferring admission after I’ve been accepted to HMS?

-Accepted students who would like to apply for deferral must write to the Faculty Associate Dean for Admissions stating their reason for requesting deferral and their proposed plans for the duration of the deferral.
-If approved, the deferral is typically granted for one year, though they are routinely renewed for students involved in multi-year fellowship programs.
-The Committee on Admissions is generally supportive of proposals that provide for participation in intellectually rewarding opportunities and service programs during the time of deferral from HMS.
+However, HMS recognizes that special opportunities may arise during the application year.
+The Faculty Associate Dean for Admissions approves requests for deferral on a case-by-case basis.
+Accepted students who would like to apply for deferral must submit a request stating their reason for requesting deferral and their proposed plans for the duration of the deferral.
+If approved, the deferral is typically granted for one year, though they are routinely renewed for students involved in multi-year fellowship programs (e.g. Rhodes, Marshall).
+The Committee on Admissions only supports proposals that provide for participation in intellectually rewarding opportunities and service programs during the time of deferral from HMS.
+Requests to continue in activities already in progress at the time of application are generally denied.
+As tuition and unit loan amounts usually rise each year, students should carefully consider the financial implications of deferring to a future year.

 What can I do to make myself a more attractive candidate for admission?